-When Slack went public last year with a valuation at $23 billion, Nieman Lab suggested that there might be more newsrooms that run Slack than use Microsoft Word—it’s everywhere.
+When Slack went public in 2019 with a valuation at $23 billion, Nieman Lab suggested that there might be more newsrooms that run Slack than use Microsoft Word—it’s everywhere.
 Yes, even here at Freedom of the Press Foundation, we use Slack for coordination across multiple teams.

 So this is a good time to remind everyone, while Slack can make communication and team coordination easier: your Slack messages are not as private as you may think.

 In a 2019 op-ed in the New York Times, the Electronic Frontier Foundation’s Gennie Gebhart summed up the problems with using Slack:

 "Right now, Slack stores everything you do on its platform by default — your username and password, every message you’ve sent, every lunch you’ve planned and every confidential decision you’ve made.
 That data is not end-to-end encrypted, which means Slack can read it, law enforcement can request it, and hackers — including the nation-state actors highlighted in Slack’s S-1 — can break in and steal it."

 The security and privacy properties of Slack are vastly different than face-to-face conversations that it’s replacing.
 You can’t look around to see if someone might be trying to eavesdrop, because Slack always is.

 To make informed decisions about how to use Slack safely, especially for journalists working on sensitive stories with at-risk sources, it’s important to know who exactly can read your messages.

 As a U.S. company, Slack will hand over its records upon request from government agencies like the FBI or even your local police department, following a warrant, subpoena, or other court order.
 And while Slack will attempt to notify users before handing over user data, the company’s broad exceptions to this user notification rule did not garner credit in the EFF’s 2017 “Who has your back?” report.